By Marie-Claude Savoie, Marketing Editor at Jobillico

 The elements to include in your CV

 1- An attractive presentation: On the Web, you will find several models of free and up-to-date CVs.
+You can also find resume templates on Canva.
 Using one will ensure you a clear and structured visual presentation.
 In addition, note that in Canada the letter format (8 ½ X 11) is the one used for the CV.

 2- Personalization: To differentiate yourself, integrate keywords related to the position you want and your area of expertise.
 Many recruiters use software to rank received CVs, so focus on your relevant experiences with the position to showcase yourself!